-One of the most common reasons that an animal may need emergency attention are visible wounds or lacerations.
-These may be the result of scratches or bites from another animal, or an unfortunate run in with a sharp object like a fence they’re trying to squeeze past.
-You’ll want to bring your pet in for emergency care in order to lower their risk of infection, and ensure that the wounds do not go deeper than they look.
+One of the most common reasons that an animal may need emergency attention is visible wounds or lacerations.
+These may be the result of scratches or bites from another animal or an unfortunate run-in with a sharp object like a fence they’re trying to squeeze past.
+You’ll want to bring your pet in for emergency care in order to lower their risk of infection and ensure that the wounds do not go deeper than they look.

 Poison Exposure or Foreign Body Ingestion

 If your pet swallows or is exposed to poisonous substances such as rat poison, fertilizer, cleaning supplies, human medicine, or foods that are not safe for animals, you’ll want to call an emergency vet.
 This is also true if your pet swallows an object they were not supposed to, such as a toy, poisonous plant, or household item.

 If your pet experiences physical trauma such as a fall, a bad fight, wound, laceration, or a car accident, we recommend that you contact an emergency vet immediately.
 If your pet has broken bones or is experiencing internal bleeding, you may not be able to tell from just looking at them.
 The emergency vet will be able to quickly assess your pet’s situation and perform any necessary tests and x-rays to determine the extent of the damage they’re sustained and make a treatment plan.